 From 1956 through 1967 he composed music for Shakespeare in the Park.
 These productions included actors such as George C. Scott and Jerry Stiller.
 Some of this music would be utilized in his later works.
 His music for the play JB won him a Pulitzer Prize in 1959.
 The opera The Final Ingredient was commissioned by ABC and broadcast in 1965.
 In 1966 he became the first composer-in-residence for the New York Philharmonic.

-Musicians influential to Amram include Wolfgang Amadeus Mozart, Duke Ellington, Bela Bartok, cantor Yossele Rosenblatt, Charlie Parker, Thelonious Monk, Hector Berlioz, George Gershwin, Dizzy Gillespie, Dmitri Mitropoulos, Tito Puente, Bach, Enrico Caruso, Aragon, Bix Beiderbecke, Gustav Mahler, Johannes Brahms, Willie Nelson, James Galway, and Paquito D’Riveria.
-Artists he has worked with include Jack Kerouac, Allen Ginsberg, Leonard Bernstein, Stan Getz, Mohammed Ali, Marlon Brando, Johnny Depp, Dizzy Gillespie, Bob Dylan, Willie Nelson, Jerry Stiller, Arthur Miller, Jason Robards, and Dustin Hoffman.
+Musicians influential to Amram include Wolfgang Amadeus Mozart, Duke Ellington, Bela Bartok, cantor Yossele Rosenblatt, Charlie Parker, Thelonious Monk, Hector Berlioz, George Gershwin, Dizzy Gillespie, Dmitri Mitropoulos, Tito Puente, Enrico Caruso, and Paquito D'Rivera.
+Artists he has worked with include Jack Kerouac, Allen Ginsberg, Leonard Bernstein, Stan Getz, Mohammed Ali, Marlon Brando, and Dustin Hoffman, among others.
 Some of his other important works include the score to the film The Manchurian Candidate and the opera Missa Manhattan.
-Recently he was composer-in-residence for the 2008 Democratic National Convention.
+Hhe was also composer-in-residence for the 2008 Democratic National Convention.

 Works for Winds